MathManuelHinz/chrono/documentation/project.md

 ### ChronoNote

-Each ChronoNote is describes by two key/value pairs:
+Each ChronoNote is described by two key/value pairs:

 - "text": The note itself.
 - "datetime": A ISO representation of the python datetime object, describing the time at which the note was created.